Monday May 6, 2013

 "I was scared.
 I thought I was going to lose," Briggs said with a laugh.
 "Everyone was telling me that all I had to do was play my game and it wouldn't matter if I win or lose."

 As noted by the final score, had Briggs lost, it would not have changed the result of the match.
-She didn't lose, and said she was ready to go.

 "From the beginning, I felt really good," she said.
 "Then she started coming back and I thought that this must be what everyone was talking about, because this was the first time I played Sam and she's really, really good."